deel-ai/xplique/README.md

 ## 👀 See Also

 This library is one approach of many to explain your model.
-We don't expect it to be the final solution; we create it to explore one point in the space of possibilities.
+We don't expect it to be the perfect solution; we create it to explore one point in the space of possibilities.

 Other tools to explain your model include: